 The vendors are screened, their jewelry and crafts are made by the artisans and the prices are considered average.
 The 900+ vendors represent forty-one tribes, pueblos, chapters and villages in New Mexico, the Navajo Nation, and parts of Arizona.

-Of course the first thing to know about art in Santa Fe is that Canyon Road and the Plaza area are the most frequented.
+The first thing to know about art in Santa Fe is that Canyon Road and the Plaza area are the most frequented.
 You'll keep busy enjoying a wide variety of art in both areas of Santa Fe.

 Ford Smith Gallery

 If you want something bright and creative, head for the Ford Smith Gallery at 135 W Palace Ave # 101.
 Aside from the massive oils, there are reasonably priced Giclee' prints.
 The artist and his wife are often on-site and their openings draw an interesting crowd.
-Website.

 Delgado Street Galleries

 Just off Canyon Road is Delgado Street, home to some very interesting galleries tucked away in vintage adobes.
 We discovered Delgado Street during a 4th Friday evening art walk.
-The art was varied and the music and complementary finger foods kept us there until closing time.
+The art was varied and the music and complimentary finger foods kept us there until closing time.